business dispute arbitration in Rochester, New York 14647

 In late 2023, Rochester, New York, became the arena for a fierce arbitration battle between two longtime business partners: Miller Industrial Supplies and Grant Construction Co.
 The dispute revolved around a $420,000 contract for the delivery of specialized steel beams, critical to Grant’s latest infrastructure project in the Finger Lakes region.

 Background: Miller Industrial Supplies, based in Rochester’s 14647 zip code, had supplied steel materials to Grant Construction for over a decade.
 In September 2023, the companies signed a contract specifying a phased delivery over three months.
 The agreement included penalties for delayed deliveries and strict quality standards.
-However, by November, Grant Construction had only received half the shipments, with several batches purportedly failing inspection for structural integrity.
+However, by November, the claimant had only received half the shipments, with several batches purportedly failing inspection for structural integrity.

 Timeline & Proceedings: The arbitration began in January 2024, overseen by retired judge Harriet Ellison, known for her expertise in commercial contracts.
 Over five sessions within two months, both sides presented detailed evidence: